SwaggerTagger/DarknetKafkaWorker/README.md

 }
 ```
 #### Status (`KAFKA_STATUS_TOPIC`)
-Status updates are correlated with the image they relate to using via the keyId and are in the following format:
+Status updates are correlated with the image they relate to using the keyId and are in the following format:
 ```json
 { "status": "CLASSIFICATION_STARTING" }
 ```